george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 ## A note on linking
 ![AIDA-PVA Linking](images/aida-pva-link.png)
 1. The AIDA-PVA Service loads the Channel Provider shared image, but it does not call any functions declared in the library, `AIDASLCDB.OLB`, that creates that image.
-2. The AIDA-PVA Service instead calls JNI entry-points which are actually declared in the AIDA-PVA Module in `STANDALONELIB.OLB`.
+2. The AIDA-PVA Service instead calls JNI entry-points which are actually declared in the AIDA-PVA Module in `AIDA_PVALIB.OLB`.
 3. The AIDA-PVA Service has access to them because the Channel Provider is linked using the JNI entry-point transfer vectors file, `AIDASLCDB_XFR_ALPHA.OPT`, to resolve the references in the AIDA-PVA Module.
-4. Functions implementing JNI entry-points, declared in the AIDA-PVA Module in `STANDALONELIB.OLB`, subsequently call Channel Provider entry-points declared in `AIDASLCDB.OLB`.
+4. Functions implementing JNI entry-points, declared in the AIDA-PVA Module in `AIDA_PVALIB.OLB`, subsequently call Channel Provider entry-points declared in `AIDASLCDB.OLB`.
-5. Whenever the Channel Provider needs help it calls back to Helper functions declared in the AIDA-PVA Module in `STANDALONELIB.OLB`.
+5. Whenever the Channel Provider needs help it calls back to Helper functions declared in the AIDA-PVA Module in `AIDA_PVALIB.OLB`.

 @note
-When linking the Channel Provider, `AIDASLCDB.OLB` with the AIDA-PVA Module in `STANDALONELIB.OLB`, to create the Channel Provider shared image, `AIDASLCDB.EXE`, you need to explicitly reference the JNI entry-points because even though the Channel Provider code in `AIDASLCDB.OLB` doesn't reference them, the AIDA-PVA Service, `AIDA-PVA.JAR`, will need to have them available when it loads the Channel Provider image.
+When linking the Channel Provider, `AIDASLCDB.OLB` with the AIDA-PVA Module in `AIDA_PVALIB.OLB`, to create the Channel Provider shared image, `AIDASLCDB.EXE`, you need to explicitly reference the JNI entry-points because even though the Channel Provider code in `AIDASLCDB.OLB` doesn't reference them, the AIDA-PVA Service, `AIDA-PVA.JAR`, will need to have them available when it loads the Channel Provider image.

 This is done using the associated transfer vectors file. (excerpt from AIDASLCDB_XFR_ALPHA.OPT file)
 ```text